Just tender salmon and that sweet-savory glaze—so good.

 - Sriracha sauce.
 This is optional, but adds a nice heat.

-Add all of the sauce ingredients, with the exception of the cornstarch and 2 tablespoons of water, to a small pot and bring it up to a boil.
-Once bubbling, reduce the heat to low and simmer the sauce until the sugar dissolves.
+Add all the sauce ingredients—except the cornstarch and 2 tablespoons of water—to a small pot and bring to a boil.
+Reduce the heat and simmer until the sugar dissolves, whisking often so nothing burns.

 Measure out half of your teriyaki sauce and drizzle it over the salmon, spreading it evenly with a large spoon.
 Pick up the filets to ensure the sauce gets underneath as well.

-Bake the salmon, uncovered in the pan, for 13-16 minutes.
+Bake the salmon at 400°F, uncovered in the pan, for 13-16 minutes.
 You will know the salmon is done when the thickest portion of the flesh flakes easily with a fork.

 Pour the remaining sauce over the filets after they are done baking, and garnish it all with toasted sesame seeds and green onions.
 Enjoy!